jessbudd/eleventyone-blog-2019/src/site/blog/add-old-post-content-warning-in-eleventy.md

 ## Eleventy shortcodes

 Eleventy enables you to create and use [shortcodes](https://www.11ty.dev/docs/shortcodes/).
-These are like shortcuts you can add to your template (or markdown) that will call your JavaScript function and return whatever the value.
+These are like shortcuts you can add to your template (or markdown) that will call your JavaScript function and returns a value.

 Shortcodes are added to your Eleventy config file (`eleventy.js`).
 You can house the entire shortcode function in your config file, or you can import it from another file.
 I prefer to reference filters and shortcodes, while keeping the actual code separated into their own files.

-I also like to do my 'setup' first, so I added the shortcode to the config before I actually created it.
+I also like to do my 'setup' first, so I added the shortcode reference to the config before I actually created it.
 In the example below, 'oldContentWarning' is the name of shortcode file, and the second part is the path to that file from the root folder.

 <pre>
 {% filename "eleventy.js" %}